For The Bench

 2 W-WWP

 The daffodil diggers of North Holland consider themselves to be tough guys.
-It is never good to be “soft” and they will let you know it, early and often.
-But here is the softest colored pink cup ever, and where does it come from but straight out of tough guy land.
-I think my florist friends will swoon and soften for Beau Beauté.
-She is a bit like High Society that has completed a course in anger management.
-Really remarkable color.
+It is never good to be "soft" and they will let you know it -- early and often.
+But here is the softest colored pink cup ever, and where does it come from ?
+But straight out of tough guy land.
+I think our florist friends will swoon and soften for Beau Beauté.
+She is a bit like High Society that has completed a course of anger management.
 New introduction from Carlos van der Veek.

 2 W-YYP